Welfare and health contacts

 The University Counselling Service is a useful source of support and information and has produced mental health resources for the winter break 2020/21, available here.

 Cambridge University Student Union (CUSU) and Graduate Union (GU) jointly support:

 Student Advice Services: 01223 746999* – advice by current students on any student issues, e.g. education, physical and mental health Drop-in sessions on Tues and Thurs 12.00-14.00 at Ground Floor, 17 Mill Lane (* Use the last 5 digits only for a free call on the university network)

-This document summarises the wider wellbeing support available to you.
+This page summarises the wider wellbeing support available to you.